PINTO0309/onnx2tf/README.md

     "data1:1,3,224,224" "data2:1,3,112" "data3:5"
     A value of 1 or more must be specified.
     Numerical values other than dynamic dimensions are ignored.
+    Also used as the recommended trace hint source for -fdots.

   -vh VALUE_HINTS [VALUE_HINTS ...], \
       --value_hints VALUE_HINTS [VALUE_HINTS ...]